 Note that the processor defines several additional interrupts that do not point to entries in the IDT; the most notable of these interrupts is the SMI interrupt.
-See "Exception and Interrupt Vectors" in Chapter 5 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3, for more information about the interrupts and exceptions that the IA-32 Architecture supports.
+See Chapter 5, "Interrupt and Exception Handling," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B, for more information about the interrupts and exceptions.